 Whole grain flours are prized for their toasty, earthy flavors.
 Packed with plenty of fiber and nutrients, their natural complexity is a perfect match for slow-fermented sourdough bread.
 However, in bread baking there are rules…

 You can’t just swap white flour for whole wheat flour and expect the same results (unless you like dry and dense bread).
 Adjustments need to be made.
-In this post, you’ll learn how to make exceptional whole wheat sourdough bread that’s not only light and delicious, but good for you too.

-How to Make Whole Wheat Sourdough Bread
+How To Make Whole Wheat Sourdough Bread {Step-By-Step Recipe}

-Mix The Dough
+Step 1: Mix The Dough

-Bulk Rise with Stretch & Folds
+Step 2: Bulk Rise With Stretch & Folds

-During this time period, you’ll stretch and fold the dough to boost the height of the bread.
-I like to do 4 sets spaced 30 minutes apart, resting the dough in a warm spot in between each set.
-The dough will become soft, pillowy and a bit stiffer by the 4th set which is what you want (don’t forget to watch my video above!).
+Now the dough needs to rise.
+During this stage, you’ll stretch and fold the dough to strengthen the gluten and boost the height of the bread.
+I like to do 4 sets spaced 30 minutes apart.
+The dough will become soft, pillowy, and a bit stiffer by the 4th set which is what you want.

 When finished with the folds…

-Shape The Dough
+Step 3: Shape The Dough

 Remove the cold dough onto a floured surface.
 Rest for 10-15 minutes to take the chill off.
-Shape the dough into a loose ball; cover and rest for 20-30 minutes.
+Shape the dough into a loose ball.
+Cover and rest for 20-30 minutes.

 Final Shape

+The dough needs to rise again, but only briefly.
 Rest the dough in the warm spot you used earlier for about 30 minutes to 1 hour.
-The dough is ready when it has puffed up and looks plump.
-It should not be super cold prior to baking.
+The dough is ready when it’s puffy and looks plump.
+It should not be super cold or dense-looking prior to baking.
+Preheat your oven.

-Score The Dough
+Step 5: Score The Dough

-Bake The Dough
+Step 6: Bake The Dough

-Bake the dough with the lid on for 20 minutes.
+Place the dough in a Dutch oven or another oven safe pot with lid.
+You don’t have to preheat it first.
+Pop the lid on top, and bake @ 450 F for 20 minutes.
 Remove the lid and bake for an additional 40 minutes or until golden brown.
-Remove from the pot.
-For best texture, cool on a wire rack for 1 hour before slicing
+Remove the bread from the pot.
+Cool on a wire rack for 1 hour before slicing—otherwise the interior crumb might taste gummy.
+How good does this look?!

 Sample Baking Schedule

-- 2:00 PM: Mix the dough/Rest for 1 hour
+- 2:00 PM: Mix the dough/rest for 1 hour

-- 3:00 PM: 1st Stretch and Fold
+- 3:00 PM: 1st Stretch & Fold

-- 3:30 PM: 2nd Stretch and Fold
+- 3:30 PM: 2nd Stretch & Fold

-- 4:00 PM: 3rd Stretch and Fold
+- 4:00 PM: 3rd Stretch & Fold

-- 4:30 PM: 4th Stretch and Fold
+- 4:30 PM: 4th Stretch & Fold

-- 5:00 PM: Bulk rise for 2-3 hrs @ 75- 78 F
+- 5:00 PM: Bulk Rise for 2-3 hrs @ 75-78 F

-- 7:00 or 8:00 PM: Cover and chill the bowl overnight
+- 7:00 or 8:00 PM: Chill overnight

-- 6:00-8:00 AM (the following morning): Shape & Bake the dough
+- 6:00-8:00 AM (the next day): Shape and bake the dough.

 More Sourdough Bread Recipes to Try!